 Pro Tips For The Best Air Fried Cookie Fries

-Air fryers can do more than just crisp up frozen french fries – they can also bake the perfect cookie fries!
-But before you fire up your air fryer, here are some pro tips for baking the ultimate treat.
+Air fryers can do more than crisp up frozen french fries—they can also bake the perfect cookie fries!
+But before you fire up your air fryer, here are some tips for baking the ultimate treat.

 • Overcrowding: Don’t overcrowd the fryer basket.
-It may be tempting to cram in as many cookie dough pieces as possible, but this will result in unevenly cooked cookie fries.
+While cramming in as many cookie dough pieces as possible may be tempting, this will result in unevenly cooked cookie fries.

 • Flavors: Experiment with different types of dough.
-Traditional chocolate chip cookies work well, but try mixing it up with red velvet or even a sugar cookie base for a twist on traditional cookie fries.
+Traditional chocolate chip cookies work well, but try mixing them with red velvet or a sugar cookie base for a twist on conventional cookie fries.

-• Timing: Keep an eye on the temperature and cooking time.
+• Timing: Monitor the temperature and cooking time.
 Every air fryer is different, so check for doneness early and adjust accordingly to prevent burnt edges or undercooked centers.

-Keep these tips in mind and your air fryer will be cranking out delicious cookie fries in no time!
+Keep these tips in mind; your air fryer will be cranking out delicious cookie fries soon!

 Air Fryer Cookie Fries

-Another reason could be too much flour was added to the dough.
-If you’re scooping flour directly out of the bag with the measuring cup, you could be getting 25% more flour than you actually need in your recipes.
-To help prevent that, either uses a food scale to measure the flour or use a spoon in the flour bag to gently scoop flour into your measuring cup.
+Another reason could be that too much flour was added to the dough.
+If you’re scooping flour directly out of the bag with the measuring cup, you could get 25% more flour than you need in your recipes.
+To help prevent that, use a food scale to measure the flour, or use a spoon in the flour bag to scoop flour into your measuring cup gently.
 This will help prevent overfilling or packing the flour into the measuring cup.

 Was the dough chilled in the fridge longer than 30 minutes?
-If so, you may want to leave the dough out at room temperature for about 10 minutes to allow it to soften up a little bit
+If so, you may want to leave the dough out at room temperature for about 10 minutes to soften up.

 Air Fryer Cookie Fries